OctopusDeploy/blog/blog/2022-q3/what-are-sboms/index.md

 - Unique Identifier - a unique identifier for a component.
 Multiple identifiers may exist for an element because different systems may use another identifier

-- Relationship - is used to establish that a component is included in another component.
+- Relationship - is used to establish that a component includes another component.
 In addition, Relationship is used to document knowledge about the completeness of the list of components included in another component.

 - Component Relationships
 - Primary Component – the component described by the SBOM